ashvardanian/USearchSpark/README.md

 | [ViT-L/12 LAION][laion]                     | `laion-5b`         | `f32` | 2048 |    Cos |  10 TB |    - |

 Those often come with $N$ precomputed ground-truth neighbors, which is handy for recall evaluation.
-The ground-truth neighbors are computed with respect to some "metric", such as Inner Product (IP), Cosine similarity (Cos) or Euclidean distance (L2).
+The ground-truth neighbors are computed with respect to some "metric", such as Inner Product (IP), Cosine similarity (Cos), or Euclidean distance (L2).
 They are generally distributed in a form of binary matrix files, packing either `f32` or `i8` scalars, for high compatibility, as opposed to less common `f16` and `bf16`.

 [unum-cc-3m]: https://huggingface.co/datasets/unum-cloud/ann-cc-3m